Sign up for the

 Meet John Rhodes.
 John is an independent film producer with experience on many sides of the industry.
 Early in his career he worked for Open Road Films’ acquisition team, acquiring and releasing such films as The Grey starring Liam Neeson and End of Watch starring Jake Gyllenhaal.
 Previously he worked as a creative executive at Media Talent Group for clients including Angelina Jolie and Nicole Kidman.
 John got his start in the industry as a development assistant and story editor at OddLot Entertainment, helping to develop such films as Academy Award-nominee Rabbit Hole, the Cannes award-winning Drive, and the sci-fi epic Ender’s Game.
 John graduated with a Master’s in Media Business Management from the Universidad de Navarra in Spain and a magna cum laude Bachelor of Arts in English Literature from the University of Dallas in Texas.
-He is a Co-founder of ScreenCraft and one of the managing partners of The Script Lab’s parent company, Red Ampersand Inc.
+He is a Co-founder of ScreenCraft and one of the managing partners of The Script Lab’s parent company, Industry Arts.

 I co-founded ScreenCraft after working for several years in film development, production and acquisition at various companies here in Los Angeles.
 After working for several A-list actors and screenwriters, navigating studio politics, and seeing many sides of the industry, I saw how prevalent lies and empty promises were in this industry.
 I saw the need for high-quality, transparent, genuinely helpful talent discovery and development programs for emerging screenwriters, so I started ScreenCraft to share my experience and knowledge of the industry with a wider audience.
 One thing led to another and before we knew it, we were managing educational events around the world with some of Hollywood’s biggest screenwriters and producers, creating weekly blog and video content, hosting annual screenwriting competitions, and putting together our annual conference for screenwriters.
 Coming up on our 7th year, we now have several awesome full-time employees, and each year we bring in dozens of ScreenCraft mentors to help lead our various programs.
 Our community of screenwriters around the world is now over 60,000.
 ScreenCraft’s program mentors include Oscar-winners, Emmy-winners, WGA-winners, BAFTA-winners and executives from all the major studios.
 It’s been a step-by-step process, and I couldn’t be happier with how many writers we’ve helped to sign with managers and agents, sell their projects and get staffed on shows and hired for open writing assignments.